 (i) To review the annual audit plan presented by the External Auditor;

-(ii) To review the evaluation of the systems of internal control by the External Auditor;
+(ii) To review with the External Auditors, their evaluation of the system of internal control;

 (iii) To review the External Auditor's report and the findings of the audit with the External Auditor;